- CD Releases

 As a member of the Denny Laine Band (Moody Blues, Wings) - 1 album "Japanese Tears" (including "Go Now" and "Say You Don't Mind"), playing UK and continental dates on guitar and violin.

 Violinist and guitarist with Bert Jansch on and off for about 18 years (1977-1995), as a duo and other line-ups including the band "Conundrum" with Bert, Rod Clements (Lindisfarne) and Pick Withers (later with Dire Straits), and recording 2 albums.
-In 1982 Bert asks Mike to join the re-forming Pentangle (the original line-up, replacing John Renbourn, who wants to teach guitar at Dartington College), from 1982 - 89 (3 albums) - tours of the U.S.A., UK and and continental dates.
+In 1982 Bert asks Mike to join the re-forming Pentangle (the original line-up, replacing John Renbourn, who embarks on a music degree course at Dartington College), from 1982 - 89 (3 albums) - tours of the U.S.A., UK and and continental dates.

 Alongside this there are violin jazz concerts, including with Keith Nichols' Ragtime Orchestra featuring in concerts at the Purcell Room in London and the Bix Beiderbeck concert series, featuring Guy Barker, at the Queen Elizabeth Hall.
 Also some dates at Ronnie Scott's with Madeleine Bell (MP on guitar).
 Recordings with a wide variety of other artists.